Welcome to “Using Python in an HPC environment” course material

 Cluster-specific approaches

-• The course is a cooperation between UPPMAX (Rackham, Snowy, Bianca) and HPC2N (Kebnekaise).
-The main focus will be on UPPMAX’s systems, but Kebnekaise will be included as well.
-If you already have an account at Kebnekaise, you can use that system for the hands-ons.
+• The course is a cooperation between UPPMAX (Rackham, Snowy, Bianca), HPC2N (Kebnekaise), and LUNARC (Cosmos).
+The main focus will be on UPPMAX’s systems, but Kebnekaise and Cosmos will be included as well.
+If you already have an account at Kebnekaise or Cosmos, you can use those systems for the hands-ons.

-• In most cases there is little or no difference between UPPMAX’s systems and HPC2N’s systems (and the other HPC systems in Sweden), except naming of modules and such.
+• In most cases there is little or no difference between UPPMAX’s systems, HPC2N’s systems, and LUNARC’s systems (and the other HPC systems in Sweden), except naming of modules and such.
 We will mention (and cover briefly) instances when there are larger differences.

-• See further below a short introduction to the centre-specific cluster architectures of UPPMAX and HPC2N.
+• See further below a short introduction to the centre-specific cluster architectures of UPPMAX, HPC2N, and LUNARC.

 How is the workshop run?

-• General sessions with small differences shown for UPPMAX and HPC2N in tabs
+• General sessions with small differences shown for UPPMAX, HPC2N, and LUNARC in tabs

-• Main focus on the NAISS resources at UPPMAX, but Kebnekaise specifics will be covered
+• Main focus on the NAISS resources at UPPMAX, but Kebnekaise/Cosmos specifics will be covered

-• Users who already have accounts/projects at HPC2N/Kebnekaise are welcome to use that for the exercises.
+• Users who already have accounts/projects at HPC2N (Kebnekaise) or LUNARC (Cosmos) are welcome to thoses systems for the exercises.
 UPPMAX/Rackham will be used for everyone else.

 Prerequisites